-Vienna, Austria, 16 October 2023 - pharmaand GmbH (pharma&) announced today that the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has recommended the approval of a Type II variation for Rubraca® (rucaparib), as a first-line maintenance treatment for all women with advanced ovarian cancer regardless of their BRCA mutation status, who have responded to first-line platinum-based chemotherapy.
-The European Commission will review the positive opinion and issue a decision in the coming months.
-Rucaparib is currently approved as a monotherapy for the maintenance treatment of adult patients with platinum-sensitive relapsed high-grade epithelial ovarian, fallopian tube, or primary peritoneal cancer who have a complete or partial response to platinum-based chemotherapy.
+Vienna, Austria, November 20, 2023 - pharmaand GmbH (pharma&) announced today that the European Commission (EC) has granted marketing authorization for a Type II variation for Rubraca® (rucaparib) as a first-line maintenance treatment for all women with advanced ovarian cancer regardless of their BRCA mutation status, who have responded to first-line platinum-based chemotherapy.

+Rucaparib was previously approved as a monotherapy for the maintenance treatment of adult patients with platinum-sensitive relapsed high-grade epithelial ovarian, fallopian tube, or primary peritoneal cancer who have a complete or partial response to platinum-based chemotherapy.

-"We are delighted that CHMP has adopted a positive opinion, recommending rucaparib as a first-line maintenance treatment in patients with advanced ovarian cancer who have responded to first-line platinum-based treatment," said Frank Rotmann, Founder and Managing Director, pharma&.
-"Today's positive opinion is a significant milestone in pharma&'s commitment to ensuring enduring availability to essential medicines like rucaparib, allowing healthcare providers and patients access to the treatments they rely on."
+"We are pleased to announce that the European Commission has granted approval, affirming rucaparib as a first-line maintenance treatment therapy for eligible patients with advanced ovarian cancer," said Frank Rotmann, Founder and Managing Director, pharma&.
+"Today's approval by the European Commission will help to ensure that healthcare providers and eligible patients, regardless of their BRCA mutation status, have access to and may benefit from rucaparib earlier in their treatment journey."